-Oil.
-That’s all the recipe says.
-If you’ve ever taken a trip down the grocery store aisle where they stock oils, you know there’s almost too many options.
-But amidst the canola oil, vegetable oil, peanut oil, coconut oil and many more, there’s one type of oil that stands out above the rest and that can be used for everything from cooking to baking to moisturizing.
+If you’ve ever taken a trip down the grocery store cooking and baking aisle, you know there are almost too many options for "oil".
+Amid the canola oil, vegetable oil, peanut oil, coconut oil and many more, there’s one type of oil that stands out above the rest.
+And, it's an oil that can be used for everything from cooking to baking to moisturizing.

 Let’s talk about extra virgin olive oil.